 Here are some things you can do with Journey Analytics:

-Online cart abandonment campaigns are frustrating when your customers actually purchase in store.
+Online cart abandonment campaigns are frustrating when your customers actually purchase in-store.
 By adding offline data, you can target customers who truly abandon the cart and exclude customers who purchase in the store.

 You don't want to target customers based solely on their online behavior if they are calling your call center.
 If you do, your message is fragmented and incomplete.

 Identify customer audiences beyond "completed forms" for more personalized communications.

-For an example of how you can use Journey Analytics to pull data from multiple sources and channels, draw insights, and take action, see Scenario: Using Journey Analytics to identify email campaign cart abandoners and target for re-engagement.
+To find out how you can use Journey Analytics to pull data from multiple sources and channels, draw insights, and take action, see Scenario: Using Journey Analytics to identify email campaign cart abandoners and target for re-engagement.